Scholarships for Education Majors

-The Next Generation Hoosier Educators Scholarship is offered by the Indiana Commission on Higher Education.
+The Next Generation Hoosier Educators Scholarship (NGHES) is offered by the Indiana Commission on Higher Education.
 Awarded to 200 high-achieving high school and college students (priority is given to high school students), this renewable scholarship is up to $7,500 each year for four academic years.
 In exchange you agree to teach for five years at an eligible Indiana school or repay a corresponding, prorated amount.

 For complete eligibility requirements, visit the Next Generation Hoosier Educators Scholarship page on the in.gov website.
 To be eligible, you must: